SoTrxII/Pandora/README.md

 #### Requirements

-The requirements are the same as Craig's.
+The requirements are the same as Pandora's.
 You'll need all these installed :
 + ffmpeg ( http://ffmpeg.org/ ) compiled with libopus support
 + flac ( https://xiph.org/flac/ )